AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

             "</g></svg>";
 ```

-{sample}Maps\_Seat\_03{sample}
+{sample}Maps\_Seat\_02{sample}

 ## Map Data

-Besides the SVG image, we need a Map data, which objects are groups of attributes.
-If the AJAX request was successful, set IDs and values in the Map data set.
+Besides the SVG image, we need to set the data for our Map.
+This data points' IDs should correspond the groups' IDs in the SVG file.

 ```
 success: function(svgData){